 Study of instructional techniques and innovations in reading to include interaction with prominent authorities in the field, miniworkshops, special projects, and supervision in elementary classroom settings. - 651.
-L, M, S, O, (L) Language Arts, (M) Mathematics (S) Science, and (O) Social Science.
 Research Studies in Education in Areas of Specialization (5).
 Pr., Department Approval.
 Review, analysis and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
-L, M, S, O, (L) Language Arts, (M) Mathematics (S) Science, and (O) Social Science.
 Curriculum and Teaching in Areas in Specialization (5).
 Pr., Department Approval.
-A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - 659.
+A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement. - 659.
 R. Practicum in Reading (3-10).
-Pr., Graduate Standing and Advanced Credits in Reading.
+Pr., Graduate standing and advanced credits in reading.